-Energy transition is a long-term structural change in energy systems aimed at developing a secure, affordable and climate-friendly energy system better able to manage and balance dynamic patterns of supply and demand from a national and even European level right down to a local level.
-This must enhance both national and European energy security while ensuring energy equality: affordable energy accessible to all citizens.
+The energy transition requires a long-term structural change in our approach to energy systems, creating a more integrated and smarter energy system that is better able to manage and balance dynamic patterns of supply and demand at an EU, national and local level.

 The energy system is fundamental to enabling a successful and cost-effective energy transition in the EU.
 The future prosperity and liveability of European cities depend on creating a smarter, more integrated energy system that is secure, resilient, affordable, clean and sustainable.

 Based on this understanding of the massive challenges and chances linked to the energy transition, the Partnership is working on identifying feasible proposals for actions linked to better regulation, better knowledge, and better funding in this field.